scidsg/hushline-docs/src/installation/index.md

 ## Where to install Hush Line

-- **Virtual Private Server (VPS)**: - Deploying to a virtual private server (VPS) like [Njalla](https://njal.la) or [Digital Ocean](digitalocean.com) is easy and cost effective.
+- **Virtual Private Server (VPS)**: - Deploying to a virtual private server (VPS) like [Njalla](https://njal.la) or [Digital Ocean](digitalocean.com) is easy and cost-effective.
 You should use a VPS if you're deploying to a public website.

-- **Physical Device**: This option, like deploying on a Raspberry Pi, gives you more control but could be at risk if the physical location is compromised.
-Ideal for high-risk scenarios where control over the infrastructure is crucial.
+- **Physical Device**: A physical device like a Raspberry Pi gives you more control but could be at risk if the physical location is compromised.
+It is ideal for high-risk scenarios where control over the infrastructure is crucial.

-It's important for all deployment types to share your addresses with your community openly and clearly, and reinforce to your users to _only_ use the addresses that you've shared.
+It's important for all deployment types that you share your addresses with your community openly and clearly and reinforce to your users _only to use the addresses you've shared_.

 ## Boosting Security
 To further bolster security: